 When Sara was diagnosed with advanced ovarian cancer, all sorts of questions ran through her head, but the one she remembers most clearly is: "Will I live to see Christmas?".
 Here Sara talks about the misconceptions surrounding late-stage ovarian cancer, cycling from London to Paris and why she's determined not to let her diagnosis define her…

 Sometimes I worry about the end, but I also worried about dying long before I developed cancer too.
 I try to be a positive person and get on with my life.
 I cycle regularly, although at a slower pace during and after treatment, which has been a big lift for me.
 It's so good to get back into things that I was doing before my diagnosis.

 I had to wait about a week for the scan – and that was a bit of a worrying time.
-I finally got the results and it showed a seven centimetre growth on my right ovary.
+I finally got the results and it showed a 7cm growth on my right ovary.
 The GP told me it looked like ovarian cancer.

 I was referred to the local oncology service where the surgeon told me the cancer was stage III/IV and he would operate within a week.
 The week after I saw a clinical nurse specialist and she made me feel more hopeful.
 I was wondering if I was going to see Christmas, and everyone helped me to see that it was possible to survive for a long time with this disease.

 It was decided that surgery would be delayed to see if they could shrink the tumour first.
 I went on a clinical trial – ICON 8b trial – chemotherapy weekly, which meant two days a week at the hospital.
 After three rounds of chemotherapy I had a full hysterectomy, bowel resection and removal of my appendix, peritoneum and part of the surface of my liver.